vsrinivas/fuchsia/zircon/docs/ddk/using-ddktl.md

 > calls **DdkRelease()**, and that frees the driver's device context.
 > This would constitute a "use-after-free" violation.

-Recall from the preceeding sections that your device must register with the device manager in order to be usable.
+Recall from the preceding sections that your device must register with the device manager in order to be usable.
 This is accomplished as follows: